Vishali277/password-cracking-task/README.md

-# Task 2: Password Cracking with Hashcat
+# Password Cracking with Hashcat

 This project demonstrates the process of cracking weak password hashes using dictionary and brute-force attacks with Hashcat in a Kali Linux environment.